serek4/H4AsyncMQTT/README.md

 ## Large Payloads

-PangolinMQTT automatically fragments outbound packets and reassembles inbound packets of any size up to about 1/2 the free heap.
+H4AsyncMQTT automatically fragments outbound packets and reassembles inbound packets of any size up to about 1/2 the free heap.
 User code simply gets a copy of the full packet - irrespective of its size - without any fuss and requiring *zero* code on the user's part.

 ## Full QoS1 / QoS2 compatibility / recovery

-PangolinMQTT's author is unaware of any similar libraries for ESP8266/ESP32 that *fully* and *correctly* implement QoS1/2 *in all circumstances*.
+H4AsyncMQTT's author is unaware of any similar libraries for ESP8266/ESP32 that *fully* and *correctly* implement QoS1/2 *in all circumstances*.

 They *may* sometimes work, e.g. with only small packets and/or slow send rates but fail when either increases.
 None will correctly recover "lost" messages on unexpected disconnect.
 Given that this is pretty much the *only* purpose of QoS1/2 then any library *not* fulfilling this promise *cannot* legitimately claim to be QoS1/2 compatible.
 If a library does not do this: